-A dynamic speaker and teacher, River is the author of The Bones and Breath: A Man’s Guide to Eros, the Sacred Masculine and the Wild Soul (White Cloud Press, 2014).
+A dynamic speaker and teacher, River is the author of The Bones and Breath: A Man’s Guide to Eros, the Sacred Masculine and the Wild Soul.
 He is the pen behind TendingSacred and, formerly, the Soul Artist Journal, a weekly e-column he posted for nearly five years.
 Interviews with him include the award-winning Conversations Radio with Michael Stone, who speaks with thought leaders and social visionaries in areas of environmental restoration, evolutionary cosmology, social justice, and spiritual fulfillment.

-He has also been a featured presenter in multiple, global online symposiums featuring various experts (scientists, shamans, mystics, psychologists, healers, and more) offering their wisdom, research, and personal guidance, all stitching us to a deeper connection with self, healing, and the ‘more-than-human’ world.
+He has also been a featured presenter in multiple, global online symposiums featuring change-making influencers (scientists, shamans, mystics, psychologists, healers, and more) offering their insight, guidance, and personal expertise, all stitching us to a deeper connection with self, healing, and the ‘more-than-human’ world.

 From his initial bodywork education at the Boulder College of Massage Therapy in the 1990’s, River then trained in somatic psychology and Hakomi Integrative Somatics (now called Sensorimotor Psychotherapy).
-He is also a certified Watsu therapist (warm water bodywork), an Ayurvedic educator, aromatherapist, and a French-trained chef.
-Currently he sees his work as falling into four main areas: healing work and plant spirit medicine; soul-based, integrative coaching and workshops; writing (blogs and books); and co-creative work with Nature (related to the original Findhorn work).
+He is also a certified Watsu therapist (warm water bodywork), an Ayurvedic educator, aromatherapist, and a Paris-trained chef.
+Currently he sees his offerings as falling into four main areas: shamanic work and plant spirit medicine; soul-based, integrative coaching and workshops; writing (blogs and books); and co-creative, Earth healing with Nature (related to the original Findhorn work).
 While these areas and approaches overlap to some extent, they are also distinct from each other.

 West Coast native turned nomad, he has resided in France, England, and Spain, and though still looking for home, recently he relocated to Central Oregon.
-He is circulating a new book to agents/publishers, a soulful memoir about this reluctant mystic living in the English countryside with his longterm partner; a story that celebrates nature, healing, and good food, along with a bit of Old World magic.
+He has a new book arriving in early December 2018, To Kneel and Kiss the Earth: Inspiration from the Soul Artist Journal, and is also working on a soulful memoir about this reluctant mystic living in the English countryside with his longterm partner; a story that celebrates nature, healing, and good food, along with a bit of Old World magic.